cloudflare/cloudflare-docs/content/rules/url-forwarding/single-redirects/examples.md

 The following sections contain example single redirect rule configurations.

-## Redirect visitors to the new URL of a page
+## Redirect visitors to the new URL of a specific page

 This example static redirect for zone `example.com` will redirect visitors requesting the `/contact-us/` page to the new page URL `/contacts/`.